surlary/seject/README.md

-# seject - Safely eject USB drives
+# seject - Safely eject USB drive

-A command-line utility to safely unmount and power off USB drives.
+A command-line utility to safely unmount and poweroff USB mass-storage devices.

+A bash script that mimics the behavior of “Safely Remove USB Drive” in modern Linux Desktops.
+It unmounts all partitions, flushes write cache, and powers off the USB drive, using udisks2 under the hood.

 It ensures data integrity by flushing the write cache, and confirming that no partitions remain mounted or in use, so the USB drive can be safely unplugged.